 TOP DOG is dedicated to teaching people with disabilities how to train their own dog to become a fully certified service dog who can perform a range of tasks that help make the owner’s life much easier!

 TOP DOG is 501(c)(3) non-profit organization based in Tucson, Arizona.
 Since 1987, we have been dedicated to teaching people with physical disabilities how to train their own dog to become a certified service dog who can perform a broad range of tasks that help make their life easier!
 Our unique series of instructional books and videos guide students through the entire training process, under our professional supervision.

-To enroll for TOP DOG training, applicants must make a two-year commitment with the ultimate goal of achieving certification.
-Each year of the training is comprised of three 12-week sessions … each separated by a four week recess.
-New sessions start in January, May, and September each year and fill up quickly.
+To enroll for TOP DOG training applicants must make a 15 month commitment with the ultimate goal of achieving certification.
+The training is comprised of 12 week sessions.
+Each session is separated by a 4 week recess allowing them to hone their skill they have learned.
 It is preferable for applicants to reside in the greater Tucson area for the duration of training.
 Applicants living outside the greater Tucson area should enroll in our Online Training Course.
 All applicants must be willing and able to provide nutritional food, proper medical care, a fenced yard, and adequate exercise space for their dogs.
 All dogs must be spayed or neutered.